Phypyy/Cute-Girls-Thailand/readme.md

 # Cute Girls Thailand
 _This is the list of **Instragram** girls in Thailand.
 This list will show the cute girls I have chosen(Only University girl).
 So some people may not be cute for you.
 But for me, These girls are considered cute.
-In the list, I have show the main category is the university and the glasses girls ._
+In the list, I have show the main category is the university and the glasses girls .
+In addition, I use emoji to show people I recommend, followers more than 10k, 100k, 300k_

 - [University](#University)
 - [Glasses](#Glasses) :eyeglasses:

-:triangular_flag_on_post: -> Recommend.
+...:triangular_flag_on_post: -> Recommend.
-:fire: -> Follower > 10k
+...:fire: -> Follower > 10k
-:fire::fire: -> Follower >100k
+...:fire::fire: -> Follower >100k
-:boom: -> Follower > 300k
+...:boom: -> Follower > 300k

 -----
 ## University